 Many car accidents in Montgomery occur at intersections, and many of those accidents are a failure to yield to approaching traffic when turning.
 The same is true about entering onto a road or interstate, drivers must yield, but sometimes their judgment fails them, and they enter too soon too slowly.

 - Failure to obey traffic signals

 - Rollover accidents; and/or, among others,

 Regardless of the type of crash you’ve been in, you deserve compensation if you’ve been injured in a crash through no fault of your own.
 The Vance Law Firm can help.
 Contact our Alabama car accident lawyers and let us help you explore your legal options through a free case review.

-What Are the Most Common Types of Auto Accidents in Montgomery?
+What Are the Most Common Types of Auto Accidents?

-If you need a car accident lawyer in Montgomery, we at The Vance Law Firm have an aggressive, knowledgeable team who are well-versed in the law and matters that deal with all types of car accidents.
+If you need a car accident lawyer, we at The Vance Law Firm have an aggressive, knowledgeable team who are well-versed in the law and matters that deal with all types of car accidents.
 Knowing the type of accident will help your car accident attorney further their investigation and piece together what happened.

 Head-on collisions are the most catastrophic and, depending on the conditions and circumstances, lead to higher medical bills and/or higher rates of death.
 The problem with head-on collisions is the sheer force when two moving cars collide; the combined speeds contribute greatly to the severity and seriousness of the crash.

 From our experience, we know that most head-on collisions occur on rural roads where speeds tend to be greater and there is less protection by way of median barriers of any sort.
 Head-on crashes are caused most often by distracted drivers or drunk drivers.